Reviews Communities Blog FAQ Services About Contact

 10) Put extensions in writing.
 You should pre negotiate extension terms and caps on minimum interest.
 If days on market extend from 30 to 60, your carry cost stays predictable.

-What This Looks Like in Mira Mesa and North County Inland
+What do flip ROI numbers actually look like across Mira Mesa and North County Inland submarkets?

 You are evaluating flips where acquisition costs, timelines, and buyer profiles differ by submarket.
 In Mira Mesa, entry prices hover around 960,000 with ARVs near 1.2 million for updated 3 to 4 bed SFRs.
 Typical net ROI is 15 to 18 percent when your rehab is clean and completed in under 90 days.
 Poway trades higher, with entries around 1.15 million and ARV near 1.35 million, which yields 12 to 15 percent ROI due to premium buyer demand and strong school draw.
 Escondido’s entry near 780,000 with ARVs around 920,000 can support 18 to 22 percent ROI, helped by a lower basis and improving corridors such as North Broadway.